influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 <!-- END TOC -->

-## Key differences between InfluxDB Cloud Serverless and Dedicated
+## Key differences between InfluxDB Cloud Serverless and Cloud Dedicated

 ### User interface differences

 The user interfaces between InfluxDB Cloud Serverless and InfluxDB Cloud Dedicated are completely different.
-InfluxDB Cloud Serverless was initially developed as an offering not just for business-to-business (B2B) customers, but also individual developers, data scientists, and general hobbyists.
-Because of this, a graphical user interface was developed to provide basic database administration features (add/delete databases, generate tokens, etc.) as well as basic query, visualization, and dashboarding.
+InfluxDB Cloud Serverless is designed for individual developers, data scientists, and general hobbyists, as well as business-to-business (B2B) customers.
+The Cloud Serverless graphical user interface (GUI) provides basic features for database administration (add/delete databases, generate tokens, etc.), query, visualization, and dashboarding.

-Unlike Cloud Serverless, Cloud Dedicated does not come with a graphical user interface (GUI).
+Unlike Cloud Serverless, Cloud Dedicated does not come with a GUI.
 Cloud Dedicated customers use an administrative command line tool (`influxctl`) for managing databases and tokens.
 The `influxctl` utility is not available for InfluxDB Cloud Serverless.
 Because the platforms use different administrative tools,